Case Studies:

 Intermediary

-Local NGO (NATURA): The NGO is planning to expand to other environmental services and to other watersheds in Sivingal (where NATURA has already implemented a community water conservation reserve), Palmasola and Agua Clarita.
+Local NGO (Natura): The NGO is planning to expand to other environmental services and to other watersheds in Sivingal (where Natura has already implemented a community water conservation reserve), Palmasola and Agua Clarita.
 It hopes to benefit 2,600 inhabitants of the Florida provinces, one of the poorest departments in Santa Cruz.

 Facilitators